 I cannot begin to emphasize enough the gravity of driving highly targeted traffic to your site.
 Building your online presence and driving people to visit your site should be the first step in your strategy.

 Do everything in your power to achieve the highest possible search engine ranking.
 Link Popularity is one of the determiners that search engines use to rank.
-Which means you have to boost your link popularity, and perhaps launching an aggressive reciprocal link campaign is the way to go.
+This means you have to boost your link popularity, and perhaps launching an aggressive reciprocal link campaign is the way to go.